Greek Chickpea Soup

 • Vegetable broth – vegetable broth helps the soup taste like it’s been cooking all day long.
 Vegetable broth (or stock) is packed with flavor and such an easy way to infuse flavor into any dish.
 You could also use chicken broth or stock if you are not vegan/vegetarian.

 • Chickpeas – I use canned chickpeas or precooked chickpeas in this recipe to help it cook faster.
-Dried chickpeas can take over an hour to cook so I preferred canned.
 You could also use any other white bean you have on hand (cannellini, butter beans, great northern white beans, navy beans).

 • Rice or orzo – you can use brown rice, white rice, orzo or any small pasta you have on hand.
 The brown rice will take the longest to cook followed by white rice than the pasta.
 I used a brown jasmine rice but have also made this with gluten free orzo.
 Be sure to rinse the rice well before adding it to the soup (especially white rice).